1958 Philadelphia City Council special election

 Philadelphia's City Council special election of 1958 was held to fill the 9th district seat vacated by Democrat Charles M. Finley when he died in office.
 Democrat Henry P. Carr defeated Republican Elizabeth Page Hanna for the seat.

+Background

 Since 1951, insurance broker Charles M. Finley had represented the 9th district, which covered Oak Lane, Olney, and Logan.
-In August 1958, he died of a heart attack in 1958 while vacationing in Margate, New Jersey.
+In August 1958, he died of a heart attack while vacationing in Margate, New Jersey.

 With limited time to fill the seat, the parties selected the candidates directly rather than holding a primary.
-Democratic ward leaders in the district selected U.S. Commissioner Henry P. Carr to run for the open seat.
+Democratic ward leaders in the district chose U.S. Commissioner Henry P. Carr to run for the open seat.
 Republicans selected Elizabeth Page Hanna, a member of the Republican State Committee.

 Carr was elected easily with 61% of the vote.
 He served in that office until 1968.